Why GMRS?

 3. The Perfect "Gateway Drug" to RF

-For those interested in the technical side of radio, GMRS offers a fantastic "try before you buy" experience.
-It sits in a sweet spot between the low-power restrictions of FRS (bubble-pack radios) and the complexity of ham radio.
+For those interested in the technical side of radio, GMRS falls between FRS (the low-power bubble-pack radios) and the complexity of ham radio:

 Conclusion